Kentucky Lemon Law: Your Complete Legal Guide

 - Vehicle identification (year, make, model, VIN)

-- Description of the nonconformity
+- A clear description of the nonconformity

-- Complete repair history
+- Complete repair history with dates and outcomes

-Step 4: Allow Final Repair Opportunity
+Step 4: Allow the Final Repair Opportunity

 After receiving your written notice, the manufacturer has: